beyzatemel/lego-data-analysis/README.md

-## Why This Analysis Might Be Useful And How Does It Achieves It's Goal?
+## Why This Analysis Might Be Useful And How Does It Achieve It's Goal?
 Why? <br>
 It creates a solution for a spesific and detailed problem, helps a company on tactical planning : Which LEGO sets are the most profitable, popular and liked ones?
 After deciding to start selling LEGO products, a company must search for the most suitable LEGO sets.
 With the help of this broad and detailed analysis, it is possible to discover customer preferences and market demands. <br> <br>